BUGSPRAY TREATMENT

 There is.
 Use it on the siding.
 Designed to take away animal and insect pheromones, it won’t hurt plants, grass or trees but will neutralize odors instantly.

-Also, I forgot to mention the XTS is great for the Ponderosa Pine Beetle.
+Also, I forgot to mention Maxxthor is also great for the Ponderosa Pine Beetle.
 You can read up on that pest here:

 Technical Support